-As you might have already discovered on our About page, I am not a tech-savvy.
-I went from being just another Internet user to becoming a responsible Internet user after I got my questions answered right.
+As you might have already discovered on our About page, I am not tech-savvy.
+I went from being just another Internet user to becoming a responsible Internet user after getting my questions answered right.

-Without having much knowledge about the popular solution for private and secure surfing, I had a lot of curiosities about what is a VPN service, or why do I need military-grade encryption for my Internet connection.
+Without much knowledge about the popular solution for private and secure surfing, I had many curiosities about what is a VPN service, or why do I need military-grade encryption for my Internet connection.

-This journey I chose to pursue is always keeping me curious, as the tech world never sleeps (just like the Transylvanian Vampires).
-Have no fear, Vlad is here and is ready to bring to light the most important things that you need to know about the popular VPN technology.
+I chose to pursue this journey by always keeping me curious, as the tech world never sleeps (just like the Transylvanian Vampires).
+Have no fear; Vlad is here and is ready to bring to light the most important things you need to know about the popular VPN technology.

-So, stay with me, if you’re curious to know what is the VPN technology, how it works, and why you need to use it these days.
+So, stay with me if you’re curious to know what VPN technology is, how it works, and why you need to use it these days.

-As the first things are to be done first (captain obvious here), check the Transylvanian explanation of the VPN – an easy version for beginners.
+As the first things are to be done first (captain obvious here), check the VPN’s Transylvanian explanation – an easy version for beginners.

 The Transylvanian explanation of the VPN